Posture Tips for Working at Home

 There are a few points to look for to make sure you minimise the impact on your body.
 A good set up isn’t always possible at home, due to space and affordability.

-Where possible try to choose a chair that supports your lower back, you can get chair supports which move from chair to chair instead.
+Where possible try to choose a chair that supports your lower back, alternatively you can get chair supports which move from chair to chair.

 The top of your monitor should be at eye level.
 This can be tricky when using a laptop as you can’t separate the monitor and keyboard.
 Maybe place an incline under the laptop so it angles your keyboard and raises the screen.